What You Need to Know About Language Delays in Toddlers

 What to do if you think your child has a language delay

 You can take our simple online screener to find out if your child would benefit from a speech and language evaluation.
-You can discuss your results with a licensed speech therapist for free.
+You can discuss your results with one of our specialists for free.
 If you feel that your child isn’t meeting their current age expectations, it’s important to talk to a professional.
 As mentioned above, sometimes delays may be a warning sign of hearing loss, a developmental delay, or autism.

 Your child’s pediatrician is also a good place to start.
 You can call their office or make an appointment to go in and discuss your concerns.
 Prepare any questions you have ahead of time.